tc4-net/tc4-net-docs/tc4-net.md

 ## Joining TC4-Net

 * If you don't already have one, or don't want to have your existing one associated with use of the VPN, create a new Github account and provide the account name to one of the Github team admins (ask on Discord if you don't know who they are).
-They will add you to the Team listing.
+They will cause Github to send you a team invite.
+Accept that invite.
 * While logged into that Github account, [install the Tailscale software](https://tailscale.com/kb/installation/).
 * You can then run "tailscale up" to join the VPN (the software checks your Github account against the Team list and joins you to the tailnet).
 If this is your first time connecting, the software will provide you with an URL to open in your browser, to join the tailnet.
 * When you want to disconnect from the VPN, run "tailscale down".
 * If you want to check VPN status, run "tailscale status".
+* (optional) By default, VPN keys expire every 90 (or 180) days.
+To avoid having to periodically regenerate keys, ask one of the admins to disable key expiry for your account.

 ## Being safe

 * Before you log into the VPN with a workstation, you may want to review what services are listening on the workstation.
 For Linux machines, it is quite easy to review and disable the services which shouldn't be accessed by third parties.
+* For workstation users, it's notable that most host-based firewalls will not prevent connections from other Tailscale users.
+This is because the VPN operates in user space, vice kernel space.
+Experimentation will be needed to determine how to control access to (or disabling) sensitive workstation services.

 ## Sources